 That’s right!
 Today we’re talking about flamingoes.
 You’ve probably seen them preening at your local zoo, but did you know what intrigue-filled lives our pink-plumed pals lead in captivity?

-You may have already suspected that flamingoes are very social and like to hang around and nest in large groups.
-Still, within the group, flamingoes form pairs that feed, sleep together, and protect each other.
+You may have already suspected that flamingoes are very social, preferring to hang around and nest in large groups.
+Still, within the group, flamingoes form pairs that feed and protect each other.
 These pairs are usually monogamous and sometimes stay together through several breeding seasons.

-Regardless of the sex of the flamingo pair, the partners take turns incubating the eggs, and then, when the eggs hatch, they take turns nursing the offspring with crop milk, a special blood-red liquid produced in their crops.
+Regardless of the sex of the flamingo pair, the partners take turns incubating the eggs, and then, when the eggs hatch, they take turns nursing the offspring with crop milk, a blood-red liquid.